Helltux/echo42null/HACKER-STYLE-DOCS.md

 1. Edit the text in `_includes/glitch-title.html` by changing both the text content and the `data-text` attribute
 2. Adjust the colors in the CSS by modifying the `text-shadow` properties in the `.glitch:before` and `.glitch:after` selectors
-3. Change the animation timing by modifying the animation duration values in the CSS
+3. Change the animation timing by modifying the animation duration values in the CSS (currently set to 5s and 7.5s for a slower, more subtle effect)

 ## Text Selection Styling